 There are 3 types of accounts that can potentially be removed from a credit report with credit restoration.
-Obsolete items have a date of last activity older than 7 years, or 10 years in a bankruptcy.
+Obsolete items have a date of last activity older than 7 years.
+Bankruptcies are 10 years.
 Erroneous items have incorrect information that either must be updated or deleted due to the inaccuracy.
-And, items that can legally be reported but cannot or simply are not verified for accuracy by the creditor.
+And, items that the creditor does not verify.

 Understanding Credit Laws

-The Fair Credit Reporting Act was passed by the U.S. Congress in 1971.
+The Fair Credit Reporting Act is a law passed by the U.S. Congress in 1971.
 Basically, it gives consumers the right to dispute any item on their credit report.
 If the creditor does not respond or cannot verify its accuracy, the law says it must be deleted.
 By not responding to the dispute the creditor is not verifying the accuracy of that reported item.
-Therefore, consumer protection law kicks in and the item must be deleted.
+Therefore, consumer protection law kicks in, and the item must be deleted.
 That part is pretty simple.